When You’ve Loved Deeply and Lost: 10 Ways to Heal the Pinoy/Filipino Heart

-Despite knowing that this is a collective phenomenon, this true statement doesn’t matter or make sense at all while you’re in it.
+Despite knowing that this is a collective phenomenon, it doesn’t matter or make sense at all while you’re in it.

 Because it feels like it’s only happening to you.